-LSNYC shall establish a fund of \$88,000 per year to assist union attorneys with law school debt and union social workers with graduate school of social work debt.
+LSNYC shall establish a fund of \$200,000 per year to assist bargaining unit members with educational debt (i.e. law school, social work school, undergraduate, graduate, paralegal certificate, etc.) related to their job function.
 Benefits provided under this fund will be determined based on household income and assets in the fund and will be contingent upon fulfillment of term-of-employment obligations that will be determined.
 LSNYC will establish a Union-Management Committee to make recommendations for an appropriate mechanism for administration of this fund.
-The parties agree that the \$88,000 provided for loan forgiveness will be distributed in each calendar year based on eligibility during the prior calendar year.
-The plan shall distribute available funds based on level of indebtedness and family income and in accordance with the plan adopted by the LSNYC board.
+The parties agree that the \$200,000 provided for loan forgiveness will be distributed by September 1st in each calendar year based on level of indebtedness and family income and in accordance with the plan adopted by the LSNYC board.